-- WARNING STATUS: Students on warning are eligible for financial aid.
+- Warning Status: Students on warning are eligible for financial aid.
 A student placed on warning must successfully complete all registered courses, with a cumulative 2.0 GPA, in the following quarter while receiving financial aid.
 Failure to do so will result in financial aid ineligibility.

-- INELIGIBILITY STATUS: Students will not be eligible to receive financial aid funds.
+- Ineligibility Status: Students will not be eligible to receive financial aid funds.
 Review "Earning Reinstatement" below for information on how to submit an appeal if you became ineligible due to exceptional circumstances.

-- PROBATION STATUS: Students on probation have had an Appeal for Financial Aid Reinstatement approved and are required to follow specified conditions to maintain good standing.
+- Probation Status: Students on probation have had an Appeal for Financial Aid Reinstatement approved and are required to follow specified conditions to maintain good standing.
 Failure to meet these conditions during the probationary period will result in becoming ineligible for financial aid for all future quarters.

-- PACE OF PROGRESSION: Refers to student's rate of progression toward completing his / her degree requirements at Seattle Central Community College.
+- Pace of Progression: Refers to student's rate of progression toward completing his/her degree requirements at Seattle Central Community College.
 This pace is determined based upon reviewing the cumulative credits completed versus cumulative credits attempted each quarter.

-To fulfill your Satisfactory Academic Progress requirements:
+To fulfill your SAP requirements: